apache/apex-core/dimension_computation_store.md

 ```

 The schema configuration is a JSON string containing following information:
-1. **keys:** This contains the set of keys from input tuple.
+1. **keys:** This contains the set of keys derived from an input tuple.
 The *name* field gives the name of the field from input tuple.
 The *type* can be defined for individual keys.
 Also, possible values for individual key can be provides using *enumValues*.

-1. **values:** This contains the set of fields from input tuple on which aggregates should be calculated.
+1. **values:** This contains the set of fields from an input tuple on which aggregates should be calculated.
 The *name* field gives the name of the field from input tuple.
 The *type* can be defined for individual keys.
 The *aggregators* can be defined seperately for individual values.
 Only configured aggregator functions will be executed on the value.

-1. **timeBuckets:** This can be used to specify the time bucket over which the aggregation should happen.
-Possibe values are ***"1m", "1h", "1d"***
+1. **timeBuckets:** This can be used to specify the time bucket over which aggregations should happen.
+Possible values are ***"1m", "1h", "1d"***

 1. **dimensions:** This section in schema configuration defines the various combinations of keys which are to be used for grouping the data for aggregate calculations.
 This can be mentioned in *combination* JSON key. *additionalValues* can be used for mentioning any additional aggregators for any *value*.
 For e.g. **impressions:MIN** means for given combination, also calculate "*MIN*" for value "*impression*".

-By default, round down time as per time bucket is always considered as one of the key.
+By default, rounded down time as per time bucket is always considered as one of the keys.

-#### Operator configurations
+#### Operator Configurations

 This is another set of configuration which will can be used to configure individual operators: